kensleDev/App-Support-Toolbelt/README.md

 ## General Info

+- You will need to edit line 9 of Macros.ahk has the correct file path for Settings.txt

 - This script works by disabling the caps lock keys functionaily and using it as a modifer key.

 - The Caps lock key can still be enabled by pressing shift + Capslock which saves me alot of frustration not being able to hit Caps by mistake.